d108/Core-Motion-Gesture/README.md

 - Minimum deployment = iOS 14.0

 Our app's architectural layers are cleanly separated, enabling smooth handling of all axes, even though we initially coded for only one axis.

+## Error handling

+To create our detector as a series of events, we utilized a Publisher.
+If we modify the declaration of our `motionEventPublisher` away from the `Never` in `AnyPublisher<MotionEvent, Never>,` errors can be sent into it.

+It is crucial to consider the creation site of `DoubleShakeDetectionView` in `ContentView.swift` to build replacement views properly.
+Otherwise, the issue may become overwhelming.

+Though immutable structs have advantages, imperatively managing complex, nested internal states within them is not recommended.
+Regenerating a Publisher completed by a failure and all its related dependencies can become messy, as an example.

+The views in question have the following form:

+    DoubleShakeDetectionView(
+        hapticGenerator: hapticGenerator,
+        motionEventViewModel: coreMotionGestureViewModel(
+            motionDetector(monitorAxis)
+        )
+    )

 ## References